 So all things considered very impressed so far, especially at half price.
 Full price is a lot however I just moved my 2015 Ireland ride from old blogger to wordpress and was thinking if I had gear of this quality on that ride I would have had no problems dealing with the cold and rain and besides having a better time possibly I would have pushed on and completed UK and then who knows where that might had lead me.
 Buying good gear even at full price is better value than having a ride ruined by using cheap gear.
 It’s a lesson I have a hard time learning as I am hardwired to be frugal from a modest upbringing but I’m slowly obtaining better gear.

-It is important to pay attention to how your jacket is positioned so to be sure it has not bunched up to let water more easily be forced up inside to the top of your pants as then it will find way to your underwear.
+I will concede it is important to pay attention to how your jacket is positioned and how you are seated so to be sure it has not bunched up to let water more easily be forced up inside to the top of your pants as then it will find way to your underwear.
 Also important to make sure you keep your pants pulled up not sitting down low like some rap singer for same reason.
-But with due care these are all day dry pants.

 The only issue I would say with this 3 layer system pants is if you are riding somewhere that turns unexpectedly hot then removing the rain liner is a bit of work and requires a place to do it as you will be otherwise standing in your underwear.
 I’d suggest bringing your summer pants but I know that space is limited.
 I am on tour now with no room for summer pants and have just made do with the liners in.
 Being textile pants they are never going to be as cool as proper summer pants but then once it hits 30 it’s hot if you are not moving regardless and becomes mind over matter – not what you are wearing.